h7b/h7b-dendron-netlify/vault/notes.reading.thoughts-on-markdown.md

 The main advantages of AsciiDoc:
 - more flexible/powerful formatting options
 - letting you implement a ton of structural/metadata type stuff with a syntax that is more complicated than Markdown but far simpler than XML

+MyST - Markedly Structured Text:
+- extending CommonMark to merge with a lot of the strengths from reStructuredText
+- implement [directives](https://myst-parser.readthedocs.io/en/latest/syntax/syntax.html#directives-a-block-level-extension-point) in Markdown as a standard format for special properties to things like images, admonitions, and for entry points for plugins to integrate well directly within the Markdown